Jobs in France for Americans

 Moving to France: Preparing for the Journey

 One of the important factors involved in moving is household goods shipping.
-You want to work with people who specialize in overseas relocation.
+You are keen to work with people who specialize in overseas relocation.
 These companies will take you through customs regulations, help sort the paperwork that needs to be done, and ensure your possessions arrive in one piece in France.

 And one of the first things you need to do, after logistics, is get your work visa in order.
 Depending on the job that you’re pursuing, you may need a visa that matches your employment.
-Some companies could even help you arrange your visa; and for others you may have to apply for a work permit separately.
+Some companies could even help you arrange your visa, and for others you may have to apply for a work permit separately.

 The other thing you need to consider is a place of accommodation in France.
 Urban centers such as Paris have particularly tough real estate markets, so being proactive in your housing search is a must.
 Check out multiple neighborhoods to see where you fit your lifestyle and budget.

 And, finally, do not forget about health insurance.
 France has a strong healthcare system, and as a resident you will need to have coverage for health.
-Some employers provide it included as part of your job package, if not, be sure to look into it.
+Some employers provide it included as part of your job package; if not, be sure to look into it.

 Turning Opportunities into Reality: Working in France as an American